 However, this is the only common trait between them.
 It’s not usual to see two similar flowerhorn fish.
-This is because each flowerhorn fish, even the ones that belong to the same breed differ from each other in terms of body shape and colouring.
+This is because each flowerhorn fish, even the ones that belong to the same breed differ from each other in terms of body shape and coloring.

-According to a study of the fish, the flowerhorns can be divided into different groups, each of which has its own dominating features common with their parental type.
+According to a study of the fish, the flowerhorns can be divided into different groups, each of which has its dominating features common with their parental type.

-Difficulties in keeping
+Difficulties in Keeping

 Since the fish is capable of easily adapting to water parameters, taking care of flowerhorn cichlids is not a difficult task.
 Also, you can easily manage its feed as well, since it consumes any kind of protein-containing feed, both live and artificial ones.